Black snake in the blue tank

 Corn snakes require an enclosure with a minimum volume of 20 gallons (although more is usually preferable), ideally made of glass and snugly covered because they are skilled escape artists.

-You must give them a number of tight, dark reptile hides and climbing branches since they enjoy having somewhere to hide.
-Also, because they are not friendly creatures, they are best kept alone, as a cage mate might stress them out excessively.
+You must give them a number of tight, dark reptile hides and climbing branches since they enjoy having a suitable place to hide.
+Also, because they are not friendly to other animals and reptiles, they are best to keep alone, as a cage mate might stress them out excessively.

 Lighting

 Light is not a specific requirement for the black corn snakes.
 But if you plan to put it there, make the tank near any window so the snakes may complete the day and night circle.
-Please remember that the tank should not be directly exposed to sunlight.
+Remember that the tank should not be directly exposed to sunlight.

 Humidity and temperature

-To allow your snake to select a suitable temperature, try to have a long hide that spans both the hot and cold sides.
+To allow your snake to select a suitable temperature, consider to have a long hide that may span both the hot and cold sides.

-Humidity levels of up to 60% are good and will encourage healthy shedding.
+Humidity level of up to 60% is suitable and encourages healthy shedding.
 An average home humidity of roughly 40–50% is sufficient.
 But it’s a good idea to use a hygrometer to monitor your tank’s moisture to ensure it doesn’t get too dry.

 Surface (Substrate)

-Black corn snakes prefer to live in the open.
-It is because they get plenty of space to lose and to burrow themselves.
-Use newspapers and carpets with the reptile; do not use sand because it results in digestive issues.
+Black corn snakes prefer to live in the open, because they enjoy space to roam and burrow.
+Using newspaper and carpet is recommended, while the sand is not a good option because it results in digestive issues.

 Black corn snake food

 As mentioned, black corn snakes are omnivores and eat small mammals.
 They capture their prey directly with their mouths, using their teeth.
-If you are petting a snake, feed it with the pinky mouse as a juvenile, and when they are adults, offer them live mice to eat.
+If you are petting a snake, feed it with the pinky mouse as a juvenile, and offer them live mice to eat when adult.

-It could take some time for your snake to become used to properly defrosting mice, but they are also acceptable.
-It would be best if you fed adults and babies every seven to ten days.
+Your snake may need some time to adjust to properly defrosting mice, but they are also acceptable.
+It would be best if you feed adults and babies every seven to ten days.
 You can cut back on your diet once the shedding process starts, as adults usually eat less during that period.

 Common health problems of black corn snakes

-Like other snakes, a corn snake can have different medical issues.
+Like other snakes, a corn snake can suffer from different medical issues.
 It is challenging to identify if the snake is not in good health.
 In captivity, inspect their behavior.
 Doing so will make it easy for you to diagnose the health condition of the serpent.
-Some common medical problems with snakes are dermatitis, respiratory issues, stomatitis, and parasites.
+Furthermore, some common medical problems with snakes are dermatitis, respiratory issues, stomatitis, and parasites.

 The lifespan